aamilham/backendGDSC/readme.md

 disclaimer:
 - only one person can log in at a time and another device can access it too
 - wishlist system delay parah bro
-- we are aware that this is not the best login system due to our limited knowledges and experiences
+- we are aware that this is not the best login system in the world (hopefully not the worst) due to our limited knowledges and experiences